KennethJAllen/ygo-small-world/README.md

 *   To get a list of bridges from your YDK file, add your file to the `YGO-small-world` folder.
 Then replace `mathmech_deck.ydk` with the name of your YDK file.
 Note: Monsters in the side deck are counted as cards that are desierable to find connections to.

+### Image Generation and Visualization

+* To generate Small World graph and matrix visualizations from a YDK file or list of cards, use the `small_world_generate_images` notebook.

+### Generate Adjacency Matrix from YDK File

+To generate an adjacency matrix from a YDK file, run the `ydk_to_df_adjacency_matrix(ydk_file, squared=False)` function.
+To generate the square of the adjacency matrix, set the optional parameter to `squared=True`.
+An example is given in the notebook `small_world_bridge_finder.ipynb`.

 ## Small World Mathematics
 We can use [graph theory](https://en.wikipedia.org/wiki/Graph_theory) to calculate which cards can and cannot be searched starting from any card.